peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 What’s the best way to write tests for your React application so that you can feel confident deploying it to production?
 What tools should you use and where should you focus your testing effort?
 These are questions I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.

 ### Tools
 For unit and integration tests, I like [react-testing-library](https://github.com/kentcdodds/react-testing-library) because its guiding principles encourage a black-box testing approach.
 By writing tests this way, you can easily refactor your code without breaking your tests.
-In contrast, [Enzyme](https://airbnb.io/enzyme/) has methods like [`setState`](https://airbnb.io/enzyme/docs/api/ReactWrapper/setState.html) and [`state`](https://airbnb.io/enzyme/docs/api/ReactWrapper/state.html) that might tempt you to test a component’s internal implementation.
+In contrast, [Enzyme](https://airbnb.io/enzyme/) has methods like [`setState`](https://airbnb.io/enzyme/docs/api/ReactWrapper/setState.html) and [`state`](https://airbnb.io/enzyme/docs/api/ReactWrapper/state.html) that might tempt you to test a component’s implementation details.
+Doing so makes refactoring impossible.

-For E2E tests, Cypress.io is pretty good but more on that later.

 ### What not to test
 I see a lot of Redux apps where separate unit tests are created for components, action creators, reducers, and selectors.
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
 But there’s a problem with this method.